inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 ## Testing

-Due to the simplicity of the web application, testing is primarily conducted through manual testing by refreshing the page to ensure the time is being updated accurately.
-As the primary functionality involves displaying the current time in Moscow, this straightforward approach provides a quick and effective means of verification.
+The project integrates unit test to validate crucial functionalities using the `unittest` module in Python.
+The `test_app.py` file now includes a test function, `test_get_moscow_time`, specifically designed for the `get_moscow_time` function in the `app.py` file.

+### Function: `test_get_moscow_time`
+- **Description:** Tests the `get_moscow_time` function, which retrieves and formats the current time in Moscow.
+- **Best Practices Applied:**
+  - **Descriptive Naming:** The test function is aptly named to clearly convey its purpose.
+  - **Comparison Against Expected Results:** The result is compared against the expected current time in Moscow, ensuring the accuracy of the function.

+This unit test adheres to best practices, providing a reliable mechanism for verifying the accuracy and functionality of the critical `get_moscow_time` component within the Python web application.